 To maintain the environmental protection requirements, Keller used rig mats to handle the compressive loads imposed by the drill.
 A skid steer bucket was used to maneuver the drilled-shaft concrete through the tight drilling areas.

 Seventy-one drilled shafts were installed ranging from 16 inches to 24 in. in diameter (405 mm to 610 mm), drilled to competent bedrock up to 26 ft (8 m) below the surface.
-Due to subsurface conditions, temporary casing was used for the full depth of the shaft.
+Due to subsurface conditions, a temporary casing was used for the full depth of the shaft.
 Reinforcing bars were installed the entire length of the shaft.
 Careful production sequencing and Keller’s field expertise resulted in a successful project completed ahead of schedule with minimal environmental impact.